-Hybridized in 1932, this shrub rose has been around for a while!
+Hybridized in 1932, the Fairy rose has been around for a while!

-Because it is hardy, clean, disease resistant, vigorous, and a prolific bloomer, it is still a favorite rose to grow.
+Because it is hardy, clean, disease resistant, vigorous, and a prolific bloomer, this shrub rose is still a favorite rose to grow.

 Type Polyantha Roses